Immaculate Heart of Mary Catholic Church (Windthorst, Kansas)

-Immaculate Heart of Mary Catholic Church is a historic church southeast of Spearville in Windthorst, Kansas.
-It was built during c.
+Immaculate Heart of Mary Catholic Church is a historic church in Windthorst, Kansas, which is located in a rural area between the communities of Bellefont and Bucklin, approximately 6 miles south of Bellefont or 15 miles north of Bucklin.
+The church was built during c.
 1911–13 and added to the National Register of Historic Places in 1989.
 It is 54x150 ft in plan and has a center steeple which rises about 125 ft.